helenclx/leilukin-site/src/articles/myarticles/anti-harry-potter-jk-rowling-masterlist.md

 * [The Antisemitism of ‘Harry Potter’ Returns in ‘Hogwarts Legacy’](https://www.themarysue.com/is-hogwarts-legacy-anti-semitic-hogwarts-legacy-anti-semitic-allegations-explained/) by Jack Doyle (8 February 2023)
 * [Hogwarts Legacy wants to make everyone happy, but Harry Potter gets in the way](https://www.polygon.com/reviews/23603142/hogwarts-legacy-review-harry-potter-jk-rowling-transphobic-ps5-pc-xbox) by by Gita Jackson (17 February 2023)
 * [Is J.K.
 Rowling transphobic?
 Let’s let her speak for herself.](https://www.vox.com/culture/23622610/jk-rowling-transphobic-statements-timeline-history-controversy) by Aja Romano (3 March 2023)
+* [Talking Shit About Harry Potter](https://starbreaker.org/blog/entertainment/talking-shit-about-harry-potter/index.html) by Matthew Graybosch (19 June 2024) — This post was prompted by this very masterlist and our email exchange about the topic.

 ## Videos